Bounding and Approximating Intersectional Fairness through Marginal Fairness: Setting and Models

 \subsection{Basic Setting}

-\emph{Notational convention} : Wherever useful, for any two random variables $V$ and $W$, we will use the short-hand $p_{V}(v)=\Pr(V=v)$, $p_{V,W}(v,w)=\Pr(V=v,W=w)$ and $p_{V\mid W}(v \mid w)=\Pr(V=v \mid W=w)$.
+\emph{Notational convention}: Wherever useful, for any two random variables $V$ and $W$, we will use the short-hand $p_{V}(v)\!=\!\Pr(V\!=\!v)$, $p_{V,W}(v,w)\!=\!\Pr(V\!=\!v,W\!=\!w)$ and $p_{V\mid W}(v \mid w)\!=\!\Pr(V\!=\!v \mid W\!=\!w)$.

-Consider a multi-label classification task.
+Consider a multi-class classification task.
 A given individual is described by a tuple of random variables $(X,A,Y)$ drawn according to a distribution $\mathcal{D}$ where $X$ is the features vector, $Y$ is the label with values in $\mathcal{Y}$, and $A=(A_1,...,A_d)$ is a $d$-tuple of protected attributes.
-We assume that $A$ is finite (hence discrete).
 The only variable used to make a prediction is $X$ and the only variable to measure unfairness is $A$, but otherwise there are no constraints and $A$ can be a part of $X$.
 We denote the support of $X$, $Y$, $A$ and $A_k$ for $1\leq k \leq d$, by $\mathcal{X}$, $\mathcal{Y}$, $\mathcal{A}$ and $\mathcal{A}_k$ respectively.
+We assume that $\mathcal{A}$ is finite (hence discrete).
 For a deterministic classifier $h$, $\hat{Y}=h(X)$ is the predicted class for a random individual.
 The classifier $h$ is fixed, as we are interested in measuring its fairness and not finding a fair classifier.
-Once we are able to accurately measure the fairness of a classifier, we can use methods in \cite{Kgerrymandering,Fintersectional,overlapping_groups} to obtain fair classifiers.

-Because we want to compare the discrimination between groups, this amounts to considering a second random variable $A'$ so that $(\hat{Y},A')$ is \ac{iid} to $(\hat{Y},A)$.
+To compare the discrimination between groups, we consider a second random variable $A'$ such that $(A' \mid \hat{Y})$ is \ac{iid} to $(A \mid \hat{Y})$.
 Some authors look at the difference in the treatment of protected groups as a ratio \cite{Fintersectional}, and some others as a difference \cite{Kgerrymandering}.
 Here we choose to study discrimination in terms of ratio.
 We further apply a logarithm to symmetrize the discrimination measure between two protected groups and for ease of computation.
 We will consider Statistical Parity for simplicity of exposition, but other group fairness metrics can be either derived directly or adapted using the methods developed in this paper (see Appendix \ref{app.gen_other_fairness}).
 We define our measure of unfairness as follows: